ge-ne/ctan-o-mat/README.md

   <dt>&lt;package&gt;</dt>
   <dd>
-    This parameter is the name of a package configuration (see section CONFIUGURATION) contained in a file.
+    This parameter is the name of a package configuration (see section CONFIGURATION) contained in a file.
   </dd>
 </dl>